pawap/sentiment19/README.md

 This project contains a prototype for a web application based on the Spring Boot framework.
 Machine Learning has been implemented using the dl4j-framework.

-A vue.js-based frontend allows users to query a database of twitter data with respect to the offensive-/non-offensive chracter of tweets.
+A vue.js-based frontend allows users to query a database of twitter data with respect to the offensive-/non-offensive character of tweets.
 The respective statistics are visualized by a variety of graphs.

 This spring-boot app offers two APIs: